Turnip: Description

+Turnip roots weigh up to 1 kg, although they are usually harvested when smaller.
+Size is partly a function of variety and partly a function of the length of time a turnip has grown.

 Nutrition

 Boiled green leaves of the turnip top ("turnip greens") provide 20 kcal of food energy in a reference serving of 100 g, and are 93% water, 4% carbohydrates, and 1% protein, with negligible fat (table).
 The boiled greens are a rich source (more than 20% of the Daily Value, DV) particularly of vitamin K (350% DV), with vitamin A, vitamin C, and folate also in significant content (30% DV or greater, table).
 Boiled turnip greens also contain substantial lutein (8440 micrograms per 100 g).

 In a 100-gram reference amount, boiled turnip root supplies 22 kcal, with only vitamin C in a moderate amount (14% DV).
 Other micronutrients in boiled turnip are in low or negligible content (table).
 Boiled turnip is 94% water, 5% carbohydrates, and 1% protein, with negligible fat.